A popular cost-cutting measure is to make homemade laundry detergent.

 How much saved over a year depends on how much laundry you do: the more laundry, the more you save.

 Let’s assume a family of 4 doing a total of 5 loads of laundry a week.
-The first batch of homemade laundry detergent costs you 5 cents per load (with setup/equipment costs) and future batches cost you 1 cent per load (ingredients only).
+The first batch of homemade laundry detergent costs you 6 cents per load (with setup/equipment costs) and future batches cost you 1 cent per load (ingredients only).
 By the way, the first batch will last over a year!
-During the first year the homemade variety will cost $13.00.
-Remember, this accounts for the cost of your equipment too.
-Store-bought will cost you $28.60 a year.
+During the first year the homemade variety will cost around $15.00 (I'm not counting the leftover borax and washing soda that didn't get all used up in this first batch).
+Remember, this cost accounts for the cost of your equipment too.
+Store-bought will cost you around $30 a year a year.
 So you save $15 a year when you make your first batch.
-Then, after you have gone through the first batch, subsequent batches will only cost $2.60 per year.
+Then, after you have gone through the first batch, subsequent batches will only cost $4.00 per year.
 Compared to store-bought, you will save $26 a year for second or subsequent batches.
 So, the savings are not vast over the course of a year, but they are there.

 The reason the savings are lower than you might expect over the course of an entire year is because the total price of store-bought laundry detergent over a year is low to begin with.
 Yet, there are benefits beyond just price.
 It can be more eco-friendly to make your own laundry detergent because you will be re-using your plastic bottles and 5 gallon container, and there will be no chlorine or phosphates.